richard-scryber/scryber.core/docs/components/lists_reference.rst

 * lower-roman - Roman numerals i, ii, iii, iv, etc.
 * upper-alpha - Letters A, B, C, D, etc.
 * lower-alpha - Letters a, b, c, d, etc.
+* none - No list numbering will be shown.

 Any other values will be output as  decimals.